IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 #### Parameters
 `buf`                  The buf parameter is a required output parameter which will point to a buffer containing the generated text report.
 The memory for the
                        the report is managed by EzNoSQL for program task.
 `buff_len`             The buff_len is a required output parameter pointing to the length of the report.
+The minimum size buffer is 20,000 (x'4E20') bytes.

 #### Example 1
 znsq_last_result report following a RC=8 RSN=x'38' (security violation).
 The additional diagnostic message (ACBMSGAR) indicates a system IEC161I 040-0257 message was issued for an open error ACBERFLG = 98: